-Below are some basic first steps in bringing a medical malpractice case.
+Below are some basic first steps in bringing a medical malpractice lawsuit.

 Contact the Medical Professional Involved

-In most cases, medical providers are willing to perform services (sometimes free of charge) to correct a problem or provide a solution.
+Before you file a medical malpractice case, contact the doctor or medical professional who caused your injury.
+Explain what happened and see if they can fix it.
+In most cases, medical providers are willing to perform services, sometimes free of charge, to correct a problem or provide a solution.

 Contact the Relevant Medical Licensing Board